 Oct 2011 update: The Fairmont Zanzibar has unfortunately closed due to a fire.
-There are plans for the hotel to be rebuit - call us for the latest news.
+There are plans for the hotel to be rebuilt, but at the last check when we visited the gate in July 2016, there was nobody available to provide information.
+As far as we know, the decompression chamber on site is still operational.
+Call us for the latest news.

 The Fairmont Zanzibar opened in July 2007 following a US$10million redevelopment and expansion of the old Protea beach resort.
 It's a member of an international group, and aims for high standards.
 The resulting lush grounds, comfortable rooms, myriad facilities and immaculate staff have quickly made this Zanzibar's premium family resort.

 The 109 newly-renovated rooms and suites at the Fairmont Zanzibar are dotted around the vast, tropical gardens to offer a range of sizes and styles of accommodation options.